ymmtknt/Minecraft-Server-CUI-Front-end/README.md

 # Minecraft Server CUI Front-end (prov.)
 This is front-end shell script for Minecraft server nogui mode.
 Name of this script is provisional.
 ![screenshot1](screenshot1.png)
+This image is on mac terminal.app with Homebrew profile (Andale Mono font).

 ## Installation
 1) This script execute `screen` such as `screen -S minecraft_server`.
 So you have to install `screen` at first. `apt-get install screen` etc.